Defense Acquisition Workforce:

 Agency Affected: Department of Defense

 Comments: DOD concurred with the recommendation and agreed to establish metrics to determine how DAWDF was being used to support DOD's acquisition workforce goals.
-The USD(Comptroller) stated that DAWDF progress updates provided as part of workforce governance process - Workforce Management Group and Senior Steering Board; includes progress by acquisition career field.
-Major DAWDF objectives include rebuilding and sustaining workforce and critical functions; rebuilding DCMA and DCAA; building training capacity for enhanced workforce; ensuring training to address priority competency needs and gaps; and strengthening workforce qualifications.
-DOD is tracking changes in staffing by acquisition career field and components (i.e. DCMA and DCAA), but we require additional information to see how DAWDF has been specifically used to support these goals.
+The USD(Comptroller) stated that DAWDF progress updates are provided as part of the workforce governance process - Workforce Management Group and Senior Steering Board, which includes progress by acquisition career field.
+Major DAWDF objectives have included rebuilding and sustaining workforce and critical functions; rebuilding DCMA and DCAA; building training capacity for enhanced workforce; ensuring training to address priority competency needs and gaps; and strengthening workforce qualifications.
+DOD is tracking changes in the number of personnel by acquisition career field and DOD component (i.e. DCMA and DCAA), but we have not been provided information on outcome-related metrics that indicate how DAWDF has been specifically used to support these goals.

 Recommendation: To maximize DAWDF program benefits, the Secretary of Defense should direct that the Under Secretary of Defense for Acquisition, Technology, and Logistics establish key performance metrics for DAWDF to allow senior leadership to track how the fund is being used to support DOD's acquisition workforce improvement goals.